 Brooklyn Water Works

 The Brooklyn Water Works was incorporated in 1857 as a private company, which was largely owned by the City of Brooklyn.
 Brooklyn at that time was acutely aware of the progress that New York City was making in supplying water through the Croton Aqueduct, and wanted to insure an adequate supply for its own growth.
 The Ridgewood Reservoir was built which collected water from wells and ponds in Nassau County (think Conduit Ave) and then distributed the water to the City.
 The BWW was succeeded by the Board of Water Supply and Sewerage Commissioners in the 1860's and then by the Department of City Works in 1872.
-This BWW cover and a few of its nearby duplicates appears then to be --The Oldest Manhole Covers in Brooklyn!
+This BWW cover (dating from 1857 to c.1865) may be -- The Oldest Fullsize Manhole Cover in Brooklyn!

 DESIGN: